-- 1. Commencing in October and continuing through the fall and winter season the Superintendent of City Operations will schedule recurring training that will focus on snow and ice control issues to include cold weather risks to operators.
+- 1. Commencing in October and continuing through the fall and winter season, the Superintendent of City Operations will schedule recurring training that will focus on snow and ice control issues to include cold weather risks to operators.
 Additionally: - a) All operators and mechanics will attend pre-winter workshop as offered and required.
 Selected personnel will attend and participate in the annual APWA (American Public Works Association) "Snow Plow Rodeo." - b) City Operations Division personnel will hold group meetings to discuss known strengths and weaknesses in preparation to the snow and ice season.
-These meetings will be conducted as required and chaired by the Superintendent of City Operations. - c) Route "dry runs" will be conducted by all operators prior to mid-November to ensure all are familiar with the Snow Emergency Routes. - d) New operators will be assigned to an experienced operator (mentor) to receive training on all phases of snow and ice control.
+These meetings will be conducted as required and chaired by the Superintendent of City Operations. - c) Route "dry runs" will be conducted by all operators prior to mid-November to ensure all are familiar with the Emergency Snow Routes. - d) New operators will be assigned to an experienced operator (mentor) to receive training on all phases of snow and ice control.
 New operators will receive this training in pre-season and during the actual snow and ice control season.
 The mentor of the new operator will at the time of new operator proficiency, certify to the Superintendent of City Operations that the new operator is cleared for individual (solo) operation. - e) Commencing in October the City Operations Division will prepare and ensure all snow and ice removal equipment is prepared and operational for mounting to its assigned prime mover. - f) All salt spreaders will be calibrated by a qualified contractor or City staff.
-The Superintendent of City Operations and Foreman will ensure maximum efficiency.
-Goal for calibration will be 200 pounds per lane mile. - g) Salt spreaders will be mounted on the prime movers after the end of the annual construction season. - h) Inspect the disposal site for snow at 2nd and Chestnut.
-Backing will be permissible at the disposal site, but the driver must get out and check the surroundings before backing.
+The Superintendent of City Operations and Foreman will ensure maximum efficiency. - g) Salt spreaders will be mounted on the prime movers (tandem and single axle dump trucks and 1 ton trucks) prior to storm events.
+At least one truck will have a spreader on at all times after construction season. - h) Inspect the disposal site for snow at 2nd and Chestnut.
+Backing will be permissible at the disposal site, but the driver must get out and check the surroundings before backing. - i) Tanks for storage of salt brine pre-treatment solution will be filled.